Implantable cardioverter-defibrillators (ICDs)

 Treating pain after your procedure

-Unless your doctor instructs you to do so, don't take pain medication containing aspirin because it can increase bleeding risk.
+Unless your doctor instructs you to do so, don't take pain medication containing aspirin because it can increase the risk of bleeding.

 An ICD works to regulate your heartbeat by delivering shocks to your heart when it detects an abnormal heartbeat.